An Adaptive Locally Connected Neuron Model: Focusing Neuron: Experiments

-In some cases, we observed that when all the neurons were initialized in the pure noise region (not shown), they could get stuck when the initial aperture was narrow.
+In some cases, when the neurons were initialized in pure noise regions (not shown); they could become stuck when the initial aperture was narrow.
 Therefore, while demonstrating that focusing neurons can seek and focus on informative inputs, this experiment also showed how the same neurons can become jammed in noisy input regions with a narrow aperture.
-We observed similar results with larger synthetic input domains and with different settings.
-Figure~\ref{fig:focus_change}d shows the initial and final focused weights ($\phi_i*w_i$) for each neuron (for the left noise-added dataset).
+Similar results were observed with larger synthetic input domains and with different settings.
+Figure~\ref{fig:focus_change}d shows the initial and final focused weights ($\phi_i*w_i$) for each neuron (for the left noise-added data set).
 The final non-zero weights are apparent on the right and cleaner half of the input space.
-In the following experiments, we investigated whether the demonstrated adaptive skill yields any advantage over fully connected neurons.
+In the following experiments, the question of whether the demonstrated adaptivity yields an advantage over fully connected neurons was investigated.

 To gain more insight, a script was prepared which repeatedly sampled a random synthetic data set, created matching focusing and dense networks, selected random training parameters, and then trained and tested the resulting accuracy of classification in an independent test set of the same distribution.
 The set of parameters and conditions of the experiment is shown in Table~\ref{tab:params}.
 Figure~\ref{fig:scatter} shows the test set classification accuracy from 750 runs.
 Regardless of the data set or training parameters, the focusing networks performed better in the noisy data sets and similar to the dense networks in the clean data sets.
 A python notebook reproducing and visualizing these results can be found in \citep{gitcode}.